sm1899/AGLDM/README.md

-# AGLDM Research MVP
+# AGLDM

-This repository contains a fresh PyTorch implementation of the AGLDM paper:
+This repository contains a PyTorch implementation of the AGLDM paper:

 - `prepare_data`: build a CUB manifest from raw dataset assets and standard zero-shot splits.
 - `train_vqvae`: train the VQ-VAE / VQGAN image autoencoder on seen classes.